End of Winter Term Notice

 - In the Village double rooms beds must be re-bunked at a height between two lines (in courts 7-12) and set back to bed over desk at the line (in courts 1-6)

-- In Vallee the beds must be put back to the lowest range
+- In Vallee the bed platform must be put back to the lowest level

 - In Earp and Lowenberger there are two black lines on the foot board.
 Place the bed spring between these lines